1. Is it Legal to Record Phone Calls in Ontario?

 5. Is Consent ALWAYS Required?

-The 10 PIPEDA principles need to be followed through in almost every case, but there are some exceptions where consent (Principle #3) is not necessary.
+The 10 PIPEDA principles need to be followed through in almost every case, but there are some exceptions where consent (Principle #3 from the list in Section #2, above) is not necessary.

 These exceptions would include cases such as: